alptugan/blog-teaching/content/Courses/💡 Food for Inspiration.md

 ### p5JS Libraries
 - P5js OSC library to communicate with Processing, [p5js_osc](https://github.com/golanlevin/p5js_osc_2024)
 - Single line fonts to achieve plotter typography, [p5-single-line-font-resources](https://github.com/golanlevin/p5-single-line-font-resources?tab=readme-ov-file)
-- [p5.scaler](https://github.com/Morfologia-digital/p5.scaler) Scales the p5JS canvas proportionally to fit inside browser window size.
+- ↕️ [p5.scaler](https://github.com/Morfologia-digital/p5.scaler) Scales the p5JS canvas proportionally to fit inside browser window size.
-- [p5.animS](https://wixette.github.io/p5.animS/#examples) p5.animS is a library that animates [p5.js](https://p5js.org/) shapes by rendering their drawing processes.
+- 🤹 [p5.animS](https://wixette.github.io/p5.animS/#examples) p5.animS is a library that animates [p5.js](https://p5js.org/) shapes by rendering their drawing processes.
 It can be useful for teaching trigonometry...
 - 🎥 [p5.capture](https://github.com/tapioca24/p5.capture) Frame by frame p5JS sketch recorder in video, GIF, or sequence of images format.
+- 🎥 [p5-video-exporter](https://github.com/kylemcdonald/p5-video-exporter) A tool to export p5.js sketches as videos using Puppeteer and ffmpeg.
-- 🖼️ [p5.Snap](https://zachkrall.github.io/p5snap/) A command line tool for creating snapshots of p5 sketches.
+- 🖼️ [p5.Snap](https://zachkrall.github.io/p5snap/) A command line tool for creating snapshots, screenshot of p5 sketches.
 - 🖼️ ⭐️ [p5.FIP](https://prontopablo.github.io/p5.FIP/)  p5.FIP is a library that allows you to add image processing/post-processing effects to your p5.js sketch.
 In 5 lines of code you can add effects like bloom, glitching, cartoon shading and many more.
 - 🖼️  [Diorama 3D](https://dev.codemotionkids.com/libraries/diorama/docs/) Uses Three.js as a wrapper for p5js in 3D space.
 Check also the documentation [link](https://dev.codemotionkids.com/libraries/diorama/docs/global.html).
 It supports post fx, but not all of the post fx options present in the library. [p5js examples](https://editor.p5js.org/MassimoAvvisati/collections/2laScvB97) collection is available as well.
 - 🔁 [p5.createLoop](https://www.npmjs.com/package/p5.createloop) Create animation loops with noise and GIF exports in one line of code.